 Pearly Penile Papules (PPP) and the NHS

-Pearly Penile Papules (PPP) are widely recognised by the NHS as a harmless anatomical variation that ‘does not usually’ require medical treatment.
+Pearly Penile Papules (PPP) are widely recognised by the NHS as a harmless anatomical variation, which is why it is important to understand what pearly penile papules actually are.

 As a result, routine removal of PPP is not ‘normally’ funded by the NHS.